alankent/magento2devbox-skeleton/README.md

 **Loading Sample Data (Optional)**

-To *download* the Luma sample data, you may need to provide Composer authentication details.
+To download the Luma sample data, you may need to provide Composer authentication details.
 If you already have a `~/.composer/auth.json` file you can run

     COMPOSER_AUTH=$(cat ~/.composer/auth.json) magento sampledata:deploy

-OTHERWISE run the following command and enter your public and private keys when prompted.
+If you don't have a `~/.composer/auth.json` file, just run `magento sampledata:deploy` and enter your public and private keys when prompted.

-    magento sampledata:deploy

-To *load* the downloaded sample data into the database, run
+To load the downloaded sample data into the database, run

     magento setup:upgrade